Model-Mague/bela-stiff-string/README.md

 Exact values need calibrated by ear.

 It is optional since I could just increase the lower range of T (it only started happening when ranges were widened).

-## DONE

-### Introduce 1V/oct behaviour at Lenght Input.
-DONE

-This is of the type:
-- minimumLengthValue * 2 ^ (incomingvalue)

-However, it will require Length to be mapped in reverse:
-- from maximum length to minimum lenght (low pitch to high pitch, since that is how pitch voltage works).

-### Fix handling of sigmas at De-clipping algorithm.
-DONE